rspamd/rspamd/doc/faq.md

 }
 ```

-Then you can use `signtool` to edit map's file:
+Then you can use `signtool` to edit the map file:

 ```
 rspamadm signtool -e --editor=vim -k <keypair_file> <map_file>
 ```

-To enforce signing policies you should add `sign+` string to your map definition:
+To enforce signing policies you should add a `sign+` string to your map definition:

 ```
 map = "sign+http://example.com/map"
 ```

-To specify trusted key you could either put **public** key from the keypair to `local.d/options.inc` file as following:
+To specify the trusted key you could either put the **public** key from the keypair in the `local.d/options.inc` file as following:

 ```
 trusted_keys = ["<public key string>"];
 ```

-or add it as `key` definition to the map string:
+or add it as a `key` definition in the map string:

 ```
 map = "sign+key=<key_string>+http://example.com/map"